 A cookie is a small text file that is stored in your browser when you visit almost any web page.
 Its usefulness is that the web is able to remember your visit when you return to navigate that page.
 Cookies usually store technical information, personal preferences, content customization, usage statistics, links to social networks, access to user accounts, etc. The goal of the cookie is to adapt the content of the web to your profile and needs, without cookies the services offered by any page would be significantly reduced.
-If you want to know more about what cookies are, what they store, how to delete them, deactivate them, etc., please go to this link.
+If you want to know more about what cookies are, what they store, how to delete them, deactivate them, etc., please read the following information.

 This website uses the following own cookies:

 Session cookies, to ensure that users who write comments on the blog are human and not automated applications.
 This way spam is combated.